microsoft/vision-ai-developer-kit/sample-solutions/VisionSample/README.md

 1. Open **00-aml-configuration.py** under the MachineLearning\scripts folder and replace the 3 fake settings to your Azure Machine Learning Service Workspace settings.

-1. Click **[Run Cell]** or **[Run All Cells]** link on the top line of the cell.
-It will create a new workspace if it doesn’t exist and write a config.json file under the aml_config folder.
+1. Click **[Run Below]** link on the top line of 00-aml-configuration.py.
+It will create a new workspace or a new resource group if they don’t exist, and it will write a config.json file under the aml_config folder.

-1. Open **01-convert-model-containerize.py** under the MachineLearning\scripts folder and click **[Run Cell]** or **[Run All Cells]** link to register the model, convert the model, create a container image, and write settings related to the container image to the .env file under the DeployContainerFromAML folder.
+1. Open **01-convert-model-containerize.py** under the MachineLearning\scripts folder and click **[Run Cell | Run Above | Run Below]** link to register the model, convert the model, create a container image, and write settings related to the container image to the .env file under the DeployContainerFromAML folder.
     > Note:
     >   * **01-convert-model-containerize.py** script will import settings from **current_config.py** file in **MachineLearning\scripts\model_configs** folder.
 So, this script can be reused to create container image for different model by changing **current_config.py**'s content.
     >   * When change to process a different model, remember to click **Restart** button on the top line in **Python Interactive** window to restart **iPython kernel** to prevent unexpected cache error.